eklem/search-index-cookbook/doc/topics/browser-search-box.md

 # Browser search with autosuggest
-There is a standard called [OpenSearch](http://www.opensearch.org/) that defines what a search engine should return and have to be autodiscovered by browsers' search box.
+There is a standard called [OpenSearch](http://www.opensearch.org/) that defines how a browser search box and a search engine should interact.
+More exact what a search engine should return and have to be autodiscovered by browsers' search box and how to set up autosuggest / autogcomplete in the browser for your search engine.

 ## What you need
 - A search index